greyluo/cse15l-lab-reports/lab-report-3-week-6.md

 ![Image](Images\lab3\result.png)

-and now we can use scp to transmit the file to the server easily \
+And now I can use scp to transmit the file to the server easily \
 ![Image](Images\lab3\scp.png)
-(Notes: here I have changed the account alias to "cse15l," so it is different from commands above)